-Recently I presented at Digital Summit Minneapolis on the topic of the common mistakes brands make with their social media community management efforts.
+Recently I presented at Digital Summits Minneapolis and Kansas City on the topic of the common mistakes brands make with their social media community management efforts.

 Too often, brands view social media as a push channel, simply posting their marketing messages and waiting for the sales to roll in.
 Yet, the most successful brands have harnessed community management and the power that back-and-forth engagement can bring.